 Within this context, the University’s quality assurance policies are subject to the authority of Senate through its Academic Review Committee (ARC).
 ARC is responsible for the coordination, monitoring and implementation of all aspects of the IQAP and IQAP Codicil.
 Upon Senate approval, Brock submits new program proposals, program discontinuations, cyclical program reviews and major modifications of existing programs to the Quality Council for approval.
 Quality Council approval of new programs and the results of cyclical reviews of existing programs is required prior to any program submissions to the Ministry of Colleges and Universities for funding.

 The Quality Council conducts an audit of each Ontario University once every eight years to determine compliance with its IQAP and to evaluate institutional commitment to quality assurance.
-Brock is due to be audited in 2022/23 and expects that revisions will be required to quality assurance processes and the IQAP as a result.
+Brock’s last audit was February 2023.

 Quality assurance is a shared responsibility between the Quality Council and Ontario’s publicly assisted universities.
 In the years since the establishment of the QAF quality assurance has evolved “beyond that of the institutions demonstrating compliance with established standards of quality to that of encouraging investments in quality improvement”.
 (QAF 2021 p.1) Brock’s commitment to high standards of academic quality through its quality assurance practices is foundational to its mission, vision and guiding values.
 Quality assurance processes are expected to result in an educational system that is open, accountable and transparent for all stakeholders.